iVis-at-Bilkent/chise.js/README.md

 `chise.createTemplateReaction(templateType, macromoleculeList, complexName, processPosition, tilingPaddingVertical, tilingPaddingHorizontal, edgeLength)`
 Creates a template reaction with given parameters.
 Requires cose-bilkent layout to tile the free macromolecules included in the complex.
 Considers undoable option.
-Parameters are explained below.
+Parameters are explained below.<br>
 templateType: The type of the template reaction.
-It may be 'association' or 'dissociation' for now.
+It may be 'association' or 'dissociation' for now.<br>
-macromoleculeList: The list of the names of macromolecules which will involve in the reaction.
+macromoleculeList: The list of the names of macromolecules which will involve in the reaction.<br>
-complexName: The name of the complex in the reaction.
+complexName: The name of the complex in the reaction.<br>
 processPosition: The modal position of the process in the reaction.
-The default value is the center of the canvas.
+The default value is the center of the canvas.<br>
 tilingPaddingVertical: This option will be passed to the cose-bilkent layout with the same name.
-The default value is 15.
+The default value is 15.<br>
 tilingPaddingHorizontal: This option will be passed to the cose-bilkent layout with the same name.
-The default value is 15.
+The default value is 15.<br>
-edgeLength: The distance between the process and the macromolecules at the both sides.
+edgeLength: The distance between the process and the macromolecules at the both sides.<br>

 `chise.resizeNodes(nodes, newParent, posDiffX, posDiffY)` Resize given nodes if useAspectRatio is truthy one of width or height should not be set.
 Considers undoable option.